buildfirst/buildfirst/ch05/13_harmony-traceur/README.md

 grunt build:debug
 ```

 Note that Traceur [doesn't implement all of ES6][3].
 Modules, in particular, are only partially implemented.
-In the book you'll learn different ways you can execute Harmony code today.
+In the book you'll learn _a few different ways_ in which you can execute Harmony code today.

   [1]: http://i.imgur.com/YHcJpVd.png
   [2]: https://github.com/aaronfrost/grunt-traceur